Volscente/cracking_the_code/README.md

 Let’s jump onto our first problem to understand this pattern.

+### Binary Tree
+**1. Full Binary Tree -** Every node has 0 or 2 children.

+**2. Complete Binary Tree -** Every level is completely filled except possible the last

+**3. Perfect Binary Tree -** All internal nodes have two children and all leaf nodes are at the same level

 ### Queue
 It is a linear data structure that follows a particular order in which the operations are performed:
 FIFO (First In First Out).